wacncontent/CustomizeTool/output/articles/active-directory/active-directory-saas-writing-expressions-for-attribute-mappings.md

 ### Strip known domain name

-You need to strip a known domain name from a user’s email to obtain a user name. <br>
+You need to strip a known domain name from a user's email to obtain a user name. <br>
 For example, if the domain is "contoso.com", then you could use the following expression: